Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

 Your three address collection key values are indexed and ready to query.
 Macrometa distributes this view index to every location in the global fabrics.
 If you're curious about the locations, click **Dashboard** to see the default [GeoFabric](geofabrics/index.md) locations.

-## Query the View
+## 2. Query the View

-To query the search view, we can create a query in Macrometa to run it on the fly or save it as a [query worker](../../queryworkers/index.md).
+To query the search view, you can create a query in Macrometa to run it as needed or save it as a [query worker](../../queryworkers/index.md).

 1. On the side menu, click **Query Workers**.
 1. The code block below is a search query that will allow you to pass in a query parameter to search you index.
 Copy and paste it in the code editor on line 1.